Ståle

 these structures.
 Vascular stents are tubular implants arranged

-for insertion into blood vessels in order to prevent or counteract
+for insertion into blood vessels in order to prevent or

-decreases in blood vessel diameter.
+significant decreases in blood vessel diameter.

 Orthopedic implants are commonly constructed from materials that

-are stable in biological environments and that withstand physical
+are stable in biological environments and that withstand

-requirements include biocompatible materials such as titanium and
+fulfill these requirements include biocompatible materials such

-cobolt-chrome alloy.
+as titanium and cobolt-chrome alloy.

 For the purposes of tissue engineering it is previously known to

 use scaffolds to support growth of cells.
-It is believed that the
+It is believed that

 One principle of tissue engineering is to harvest cells, expand